OCA/account-reconcile/account_bank_statement_reconcile_option/README.rst

 Configuration
 =============

-Once installed, go to each journal you want to configure, and set 'Reconciliation Mode' with the correct value:
+Once installed, go to each journal you want to configure, then set 'Bank Reconcile Account Allowed' and 'Search Limit Days':

 |image|